m-gallegos/MM2SF/README.md

     - new_format (logic): use old (deprecated) or new format to store the ACSF angular parameters.

-This function represents a version that employs uniformly distributed Gaussian functions in space.
+This function represents a version that employs uniformly distributed Gaussian functions in space (the same number as that corrsponding to the tailor-made functions with a given number of decompositions and auxiliar functions (optional) will be uniformely spread wihtin the cutoff radius).

 ## Self-Optimization of Angular ACSFs